UPDATED: July 4, 2022

-- Additionally, we note from the SGS website that if you are experiencing immediate financial hardship, then you can apply for an emergency loan or emergency grant.
-Please contact us should you have immediate financial concerns.
+- If you are experiencing immediate financial hardship, you can apply for an emergency loan or emergency grant.
+Please contact the Graduate Office should you have immediate financial concerns.
 As deadlines are changed we are advocating with the Faculty of Arts and Science and SGS to extend funding availability for graduate students, as well as providing additional funding to our graduate students.

-- If you find yourself having a tough time managing your anxieties and would like to talk to someone, Jen Murphy, Scott Prosser, and myself are available to chat through phone, Skype, etc. Also contact Chad Jankowski (email@example.com), the Faculty’s Mental Health Officer.
+- If you find yourself having a tough time managing your anxieties and would like to talk to someone, Mark Taylor, Scott Prosser and Anna Liza Villavelez are available to chat through phone, Skype, etc. Also contact Chad Jankowski (email@example.com), the Faculty’s Mental Health Officer.
 Additionally, see the list of mental health resources.

 - Finally, we encourage you to stay up-to-date with the recommendations being made by the University, government, and public health agencies.
 A list of links to online resources is provided below, including information about how to protect yourself and others with good hygiene practices and social distancing.

-For the most up to date information on the impact of COVID-19 on research at the University of Toronto, researchers are encouraged to check the COVID-19 Research FAQ, which is updated daily.
+For the most up to date information on the impact of COVID-19 at the University of Toronto, faculty are encouraged to check the UTogether page, which is updated regularly.